chuanshaof/GDS-CC4/README.md

     2. There are multiple pictures from a single event that is presented as a list.
     3. Even if the event was a second in the month of April 2019, it will be in the list.

+# Task 3
+Task 3 is simple, but challenging.
+After a quick scan of the system, there appears to be different languages for rating_text, which makes it difficult to translate in a general form.

+A simple way to find the aggregate is simply to pair the rating text and average rating score.

+Skvělé, Muito Bom, Velmi dobré, Eccellente, Bardzo dobrze, Skvělá volba, Bueno, Excelente, Muy Bueno, Terbaik

+We do not need to consider other factors and just bring in any data that is filled.

+If the translated text does not match the original expected text, then we will ignore the rating as translations can be sensitive and may actually mean other things.

+Things to consider for this, if one data is missing, e.g. text or rating, then the data cannot be used as it should come as a pair.

+3 possible solutions:
+    1. Create a dictionary of translations if possible, but will not be entirely exhausive
+    2. Use an external library/API to translate
+    3. Any rating not in English will be classified as "Good", which is the middle rating, but not ideal as it is expected to cause skews